 The Yeti may go down as one of wrestling’s worst-ever gimmicks.
 Billed at 7 feet 2 inches tall and covered head-to-toe in what looked like toilet paper and dirty gauze, he was quite clearly a mummy yet he went by the name of “The Yeti.”
 Why was this?
-Plus- who was originally pegged to play this role and what was up with that strange ‘humping’ maneuver on Hogan?
-Today, we dive in to answer all of these pressing questions!
+Plus- who was initially pegged to play this role, and what was up with that strange ‘humping’ maneuver on Hulk Hogan?
+We dive in to answer all of these pressing questions!

 Backstory on WCW’s The Yeti

 In 1994, Hulk Hogan jumped ship and joined Ted Turner’s World Championship Wrestling.
 About a year later, a stable of monster-themed wrestlers was introduced.
 Led by “Taskmaster” Kevin Sullivan, the Dungeon of Doom’s entire purpose was to destroy Hulkamania.

 In actuality, the Dungeon of Doom was filled with wrestlers Hogan was friends with from WWF, and they were safe guys to wrestle, and none of them posed any threat to him.
 The stable included a cannibal and a human shark, after all!

 After teasing vignettes on Monday Nitro, The Yeti made his first in-ring debut at WCW’s spooky-themed pay-per-view, Halloween Havoc on October 29th, 1995.

 In the main event, Hogan defended his WCW championship against The Giant (AKA Big Show), the Dungeon of Doom’s shining star.

 The match ended in a massive trainwreck with a bunch of faces turning heel and beating up on Hulk Hogan, which in itself should have been an effective way to end the pay-per-view, but WCW had one last surprise in store for the fans: